QuickBooks Blog

 4. Export Express loans

 However, one of the significant differences between this and a standard Express loan is how much the SBA will guarantee.
-Depending on how much you borrow, the SBA will guarantee up to 90% of the loan.
+Depending on how much you borrow, guarantee percentages may be as high as 90%.
+Like standard Express loans, the interest rate is negotiable between lender and borrower—but be aware that due to the fast-track nature of the program, interest is typically priced at prime plus 4.5% to 6.5%, which may be higher than more conventional SBA loan options.

 5. Export Working Capital (EWCP) loans

 Another option for exporters is the Export Working Capital loan.
-Under this loan program, business owners can receive up to $5 million in funding.
+Under this loan program, business owners can receive up to $5 million in funding for export-related purposes like purchasing goods, inventory, or covering production costs tied to international trade.
 The SBA will guarantee up to 90% of the loan.
-However, you won’t receive rapid decisions under this application.
-Instead, you’ll need to wait the full 10 business days to receive a decision.

 6. International trade loans